-Havilah has gone above and beyond the guidelines for personal protective equipment, contact tracing, screening of residents, staff and visitors all to keep our residents and staff safe.
+Havilah has gone above and beyond the guidelines for personal protective equipment, contact tracing, cohorting of staff and residents, screening of residents, staff and visitors all to keep our residents and staff safe.

 So we have everything in place and hope we never have a need to use it.
 The Emergency Leave is similar, it is there if you want or need it hopefully you never will.